deliveroo/pgbouncer-healthcheck/README.md

 ### /health
 The healthcheck returns a 200 OK response or a `500 Internal Server Error` response.
-It checks the PGBouncer and also the Datadog Agent and requires both to be healthy.
+It will probe the PGBouncer using a method depending on  `ENHANCED_CHECK`.
+If `CHECK_DDAGENT` is true it will also check the Datadog Agent.

 ## PGBouncer Information Endpoints